Ninetalesgh/dndcampaign/vault/dm/session_notes/session_07.md

 - Mobilizing against the goblins means less guards in the Stockpile. **Tess** also likes this. **Teal** and **Dain** are invested in the Stockpile Encroachment.

+**Immediate Motions because of the Blight Danger**:
+- Merchants worried about trade routes with damaged elevator and now lives at stake.
+- Silan urges for no haste (because he wants his own people to get to the vinea basement).

 ## The Academy